Wishaw ML2 9BY

 Tel: 01698 384055

 Fax: 01698 385240

 Some bed availability

 At Murdostoun Brain Injury Rehabilitation and Neurological Care Centre, we rehabilitate, treat, care and support people over 16 with brain injuries and neurological conditions.

 Within the grounds of the historical Murdostoun Castle in the heart of the Scottish countryside, our patients come to us for our intense rehabilitation services following a brain injury, and for our transitional, independent living services, which help them get back to living at home or into a community-based setting.
 Our brain injury centre is regulated by Healthcare Improvement Scotland.
 Their latest inspection report, published in November 2017, rated our service as "good" overall with a "very good" rating for quality of information.
 To view the report in full, please click below:

 We also look after people who have conditions such as acquired brain injury, traumatic brain injury, Huntington’s disease, multiple sclerosis, motor neurone disease and spinal injury.
 This service is regulated and inspected by the Care Inspectorate.
-Our last inspection took place in July 2017 and our service was rated as "good" across all domains.
+Our last inspection took place in May 2018.
 To view this report, please click below:

 We're delighted to share the progress our patients make during their time here at Murdostoun.
 Half our patients who were discharged in 2017 returned home to live independently.